MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     The CSS is set in 'fotorama_multi.css' and 'fotorama3.css'.
 Further Fotorama-options are to find under : https://fotorama.io/docs/4/options/ or in fotorama.dev.js starting at line 880 under "OPTIONS = {..."

-    If you know what you do you migth change the code or CSS to whatever you like.
+    If you know what you do, you might change the code or CSS to whatever you like.
 Have fun!

 6. TODO & Bugs w.r.t to FOTORAMA
     - mixture of images with and without GPS-data and the option showmap="true" and requiregps="false" causes JS-errors.
 No standard use case.
 User should set showmap="false" for that case.